RazanAlsulaymi/StudyCompanion-Agentic-AI/README.md

 ---

-## Notes
+## 📂 Repository

-This repository focuses on the AI backend and orchestration logic.
-The frontend has intentionally been omitted from the public repository to keep the project centered on the AI architecture and learning pipeline.
+This public repository focuses on the AI architecture, orchestration workflow, and backend implementation.

+The original frontend source code has intentionally been excluded to keep the repository centered on the AI components and overall system design while showcasing the application's functionality through screenshots.

+---

+## 🔮 Future Improvements

+- Support multiple LLM providers.
+- Improve long-term conversational memory.
+- Enhance agent collaboration and planning.
+- Add cloud deployment and user authentication.
+- Support OCR for scanned lecture documents.
+- Expand evaluation and benchmarking for generated educational content.

+---

+## 👩‍💻 Author

+Developed as a personal AI project exploring multi-agent orchestration, LLM-powered educational tools, and intelligent learning workflows.